dursunkokturk/Project-Vue-JS-To-Do-App/README.md

+- using options api.
-Making todo application in vue object using tasks array structure and add method and toogleTasks method using options api.
+- Making todo application in vue object using tasks array structure
+- add method and toogleTasks methods